bmartinson/ngx-advanced-img/README.md

 });
 ```

+- `type` - The mime type for the resultant data (e.g. `image/jpeg`, `image/png`, etc.)
 - `quality` - A number between 0-1 that indicates the encoding quality to use (or start with if limiting by size).
-- `type` - The mime type for the resultant data (e.g. `image/jpeg`, `image/png`, etc.)
 - `resizeFactor` - Optional parameter that will scale the physical size of the image by this factor.
 - `maxDimension` - Optional parameter that will limit the maximum dimension (width/height) of the image to while retaining aspect ratio.
-- `sizeLimit` - Optional parameter that will attempt to reduce the resultant file output size to this size in bytes.
+- `options` - Optional parameter that drives optimization options.
+When provided, the optimize algorithm will attempt to perform the optimization in accordance with the provided mode to achieve a size within the limit of the `sizeLimit`.
 - `mode` - (`prefer-quality` | `prefer-size` | `balanced` | `hardcore`) - Optional parameter that specifies what size limiting mode to use.
 Default is `balanced`.
-  - `classic` - Uses the `prefer-quality` approach but sets reasonable thresholds for scale and size thresholds.
+  - `sizeLimit` - The maximum number of bytes we would like the resultant image to be.
+  - `minDimension` - The minimum dimension that the photo will be optimized to.
+  - `minScale` - The minimum scaling factor that will be used while optimizing.
+  - `minQuality` - The minimum quality that will be used while optimizing.
+  - `mode` - The optimization algorithm to use to try and achieve the `sizeLimit` threshold.
     - `prefer-quality` - Reduces the size of the image first until a threshold is achieved.
 Then it starts to reduce quality after that to try and achieve the `sizeLimit`.
     - `prefer-size` - Reduces the quality of the image first until a threshold is achieved.
 Then it starts to reduce size after that to try and achieve the `sizeLimit`.
-  - `balanced` - Alternates between adjusting quality and size while retaining reasonable thresholds of modification.
+    - `retain-quality` - Reduces the size of the photo only in order to try and achieve the `sizeLimit` threshold.
+    - `retain-size` - Reduces the quality of the photo only in order to try and achieve the `sizeLimit` threshold.
-  - `hardcore` - Alternates between adjusting quality and size without regards to reasonable limits.
-It will go as far as making an image have 0.025 quality and 0.025x the scale of the original image.
+    - `alternating-preference` - Alternates between adjusting quality and size.
+This is usually the slowest method.
   - `strict` - Optional parameter, if set to true, will throw an exception if a given `sizeLimit` is unobtainable.
 If set to false, the optimization will return whatever data it can generate as close to the size limit as possible.

 **Important Note**